lottwriter/meet/README.md

 that I know what events are organized in which city.

 This app will allow users to filter events, see number of events, and the details thereof in their city; it will also allow the user to change their city if they so desire.
 This app should also be accessible when offline.

+As a developer, I plan to use serverless development to enable me to easily deploy my app without having to worry about building a server for deployment.
+My app will also make using of the automated scaling that comes with serverless, increasing the responsiveness and cost efficiency of my app.